YUVA Volunteer Agreement

 We ask that you:

-- use any property or equipment given to you in your role safely and only for purpose of the role and return it to the organisation when you finish your volunteer role;
+• use any property or equipment given to you in your role safely and only for the purpose of the role and return it to the organisation when you finish your volunteer role;

-Your contact person at YUVA will be Mr Krishna Athal, executive director of YUVA.
-If you have any questions or concerns about your role, your health and safety, or any assistance you need to help you undertake your role, please get in touch with YUVA Secretariat as soon as possible.
+Your contact person at YUVA will be Dr Krishna Athal, YUVA Executive Director.
+If you have any questions or concerns about your role, your health and safety, or any assistance you need to help you undertake your role, please contact the YUVA Secretariat as soon as possible.

 Job descriptions are given to respective volunteers according to their positions in various service sectors.